Punktum-dk/whois-service-specification/README.md

 <a id="host-name-query"></a>
 ### Host name query

-You can inquire nameserver hosts.
+You can inquire name server hosts.

 <a id="example-query-for-host-information"></a>
 #### Example query for host information